 It can be helpful to discuss:

-- Difficulties you might face as a disabled PhD student - You will know best what affect your condition has on your working arrangements (including its affect on your previous degrees).
+- Difficulties you might face as a disabled PhD student – You will know best what effect your condition has on your working arrangements (including its effect on your previous degrees).
 Your supervisor, on the other hand, will have greater experience of what is involved in the research process you are now embarking upon.
 Early discussion will help you both identify likely problems and establish strategies for overcoming them.

 - Your specific needs as a disabled PhD student – You can also help your supervisor by identifying specific needs you have as a result of your disability.
 For example, you may find it hard to get to campus regularly or take longer to read written material.
 If so, your supervisor might be able to suggest alternative working arrangements.

 - The timeline of your project and expectations for progress – Discussing the likely impact of your condition on your PhD will help you and your supervisor come up with a practical plan for your project.
 Your supervisor will then be able to monitor your progress more effectively and help your research stay on track.